-A single photon-emission computed tomography (SPECT) scan is done in a hospital nuclear medicine department or at a special radiology center by a radiologist or nuclear medicine specialist and a technologist.
+A SPECT scan is done in a hospital nuclear medicine department.
 You will lie on a table that is hooked to a large scanner, cameras, and a computer.

 The radioactive tracer is usually given in a vein (IV).
 You may need to wait as long as an hour for the tracer to move through your body.
 During this time, you may need to avoid moving and talking.

 The SPECT scanner is a large machine that scans your body.
 It has two cameras that rotate slowly around your body.
 They will be very close to your body but should not touch you.
 The scanned pictures are sent to a computer screen so your doctor can see them.
 Many scans are done to make a series of pictures.

 It's very important to lie still while each scan is being done.
 At some medical centers, a CT scan will be done at the same time.